ectomlin/ectomlin.github.io/_posts/2016-10-01-Assignment2.md

 ---
 <!--more-->

-<p> Since I first began IDST 161 I have come a long way from where I began.
+<p style="color:black"> Since I first began IDST 161 I have come a long way from where I began.
 However, seeing as
 I started with no coding experience at all any progress is positive.
 Since I first began I have learned about the command line, git/github, markdown, HTML, CSS and more.
 In this blog post I will go over some of these topics and explain them as I have understood them.</p>